If you like Skforecast , please give us a star on GitHub! ⭐️

 With the ForecasterAutoreg

-class, a model is created and trained from a RandomForestRegressor
+class, a forecasting model is created and trained using a RandomForestRegressor

 regressor with a time window of 6 lags.
 This means that the model uses the previous 6 months as predictors.